 Use an rcfile variable.
-Add a line defining DEFCUDAVERSION to the siterc file in the installation bin/ directory or to a file named .mypgirc in your home directory.
-For example, to specify the CUDA 9.2 Toolkit as the default, add the following line to one of these files:
+Add a line defining DEFCUDAVERSION to the siterc file in the installation bin directory or to a file named .mynvrc in your home directory.
+For example, to specify the CUDA 10.2 toolchain as the default, add the following line to one of these files:

-set DEFCUDAVERSION=9.2;
+set DEFCUDAVERSION=10.2;

-Using an rcfile variable changes the CUDA Toolkit version for all invocations of the compilers reading the rcfile.
+Using an rcfile variable changes the CUDA toolchain version for all invocations of the compilers reading the rcfile.